The problem is Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 MA plans will have a maximum out of pocket, a premium, co-payments, and a deductible.

 Networks are one of the most important things to consider.
-Depending on the plan, there will be a select list of hospitals, doctors, specialists, and skilled nursing facilities you are allowed to visit.
+Depending on the plan, there will be a select list of hospitals, doctors, specialists, and skilled nursing facilities your client is allowed to visit.
 If the plan includes drug coverage, there will be in-network pharmacies as well.

-You may pay a higher amount if you go out of network, or you may not be covered at all depending on the specific plan.
+Your client may pay a higher amount if they go out of network, or they may not be covered at all depending on the specific plan.

 Before a client enrolls, you want to call and confirm that their usual doctors and hospitals are in the network.
 This is extremely important!